Background information and history lesson

-Filmhuis Cavia was founded in 1983 by a squatters' movement from the Staatsliedenbuurt, including the now deceased producer René Scholten.
+Filmhuis Cavia was founded in 1983 from the squatters' movement in the Staatsliedenbuurt.
 Nobody knows where the name 'Cavia' comes from, but it is suggested that it is derived from the former name Cultural Audiovisual Center Amsterdam (CAVCA) or Kollektief Audiovisual Kafé Amsterdam (KAFKA).

 With only 40 seats, we are one of the smallest cinemas in the Netherlands, and the smallest in Amsterdam.
 We still show some of our films on 16 and 35 mm.
 All employees are volunteers from the very beginning.
 Filmhuis Cavia sticks to the do-it-yourself mentality of the squatters' movement.
 Which means that we do everything ourselves, including repairs.
 Cavia is a non-profit organization and receives a subsidy from the West district.

 In the past 40 years, Filmhuis Cavia has set up many film initiatives around the world and we have trained many people to become film operators and programmers.
 Festivals that once started small in Cavia are, for example, Roze Filmdagen, CinemAsia and KLIK!
 Animatiefestival.

 Furthermore, Filmhuis Cavia is the first cinema in the Netherlands where you can pay for drinks and tickets for the film with Bitcoins.
 Cavia is also a member of the Cinevillepas, and can be visited for accessible prices with tickets costing only 5 euros (film clubs even 3 euros).